MicrosoftDocs/ATADocs/ATPDocs/atp-playbook-reconnaissance.md

 ![nslookup command attempt to dump the DNS server -failure](media/playbook-recon-nslookup.png)

-If **ContsoDC** is your first deployed sensor, and this is the first logical activity it ever sees, then we are going to wait 15 minutes and rerun the commands above.
+If **ContsoDC** is your first deployed sensor, and this is the first logical activity it ever sees, then we're going to wait 15 minutes and rerun the commands above.
 When your first sensor is deployed and the first logical activity is seen, the logical activity Kusto database is created.
 During the 15 minutes the database is being created, all logical activities are dropped.
-For any additional sensors you want to test, run the **server** and **ls -d** commands again.
-Just swap in the other server names.
+For any additional sensors you want to test, run the **server** and **ls -d** commands again, swapping in the other server names.

 ### Network-mapping reconnaissance (DNS) Detected in Azure ATP